jcburley/joker/GOSTD.md

 user=>
 ```

+# GOSTD Deeper Dive

 ## Developer Notes

 The version of `run.sh` on this branch invokes `tools/gostd/gostd` to create the `go.std...` namespaces, generate wrappers, and so on.

-Before building Joker by hand, one can optionally run the `gostd` tool against a Go source tree (the default is found via `go/build.Default.GOROOT`), which _must_ correspond to the version of Go used to build Joker itself (as it likely will).
-It contains a complete `src` subdirectory, which `gostd` walks and parses, in order to populate `std/gostd/` and modify related Joker source files.
+Before building Joker by hand, one can optionally run the **gostd** tool against a Go source tree (the default is found via `go/build.Default.GOROOT`), which _must_ correspond to the version of Go used to build Joker itself (as it likely will).
+It contains a complete `src` subdirectory, which **gostd** walks and parses, in order to populate `std/gostd/` and modify related Joker source files.
 Further, the build parameters (`$GOARCH`, `$GOOS`, etc.) must match -- so `build-all.sh` would have to pass those to this tool (if it was to be used) for each of the targets.

 This is still a work in progress; for example, `net.LookupMX()` returns a vector including a `GoObject` wrapping a `[]*net.MX` object, which is not yet itself fully itself as a type, but can be examined.
 E.g.: